IS YOUR FLASHBACK HELPING OR HURTING YOUR SCRIPT?

 Not all flashbacks are created equal.

 Some flashbacks work brilliantly.
-For instance, in Netflix’s limited series, The Queen’s Gambit, often the episodes start with a flashback of the main character’s messed up childhood, giving the viewer insight about how Beth got to be the way she is.
+Netflix’s limited series, The Queen’s Gambit often starts episodes with a flashback to Beth's childhood to give the viewer insight into the character

-There are many feature examples as well, from Rashomon to Forrest Gump, that masterfully use flashbacks as a storytelling device.
+There are many feature examples, from Rashomon to Forrest Gump, that masterfully use flashbacks as a storytelling device.

-And that’s the problem; when one writer’s tool becomes another’s crutch.
+And that’s the problem; one writer’s tool can become another’s crutch.

 What’s the main reason most flashbacks fail?